 Our donors were happy to receive thank you gifts of darling, knit kangaroo finger puppets.
 Each puppet has two little joeys tucked into its precisely knit little pouch.
 These puppets were made for us by a women’s cooperative in Mexico, so our fundraiser had a double impact.
 We are so thankful to Matelda for the invitation, and very grateful for all of the generous donations that we received throughout the day.
-If you would like to donate to JOEE, please go to the following link:
+If you would like to donate to JOEE, please go to the Global Giving link below:

 Since JOEE’s goal is English education especially for those who cannot afford private lessons, we are posting English teaching videos to YouTube so that lively song and puppet-assisted lessons can be accessible to anyone.

 “Miss Raku” and “Ruth-Sensei” have both created videos teaching basic English words.
 Please feel free to copy the links and share with friends; and encourage them to “Subscribe” to the YouTube channel which can be found by doing a search for “Ruth Gilmore Ingulsrud.”